Muay Thai © JM

-Fight fans will get a kick out of Thailand's national sport Muay Thai.
-The matches can be best watched at the Rajadamnern stadium but be warned, the prices for foreigners or farang are much more than local's.
+Fight fans will get a kick out of Thailand's national sport, Muay Thai.
+The matches are best watched at the Rajadamnern stadium, though visitors should be warned that the prices for foreigners or farang are much more than local's.
 Usually fewer than 10 matches are arranged for a night but the brutality of the style means that some of these result in quick knockouts.
 The events are a mix of traditional Thai music and traditional pre-match customs before the hard hitting fight that utilises elbows, knees, fists, and shins to knock out the opponent.
 Several types of tickets are available, the more expensive fight floor, and the more rowdy informal gambling area on the second tier.
 Tourists should watch their hand movements as they can be interpreted as willingness to bet.
 Fights can be seen on Mondays, Wednesdays, Thursdays, and Sundays in the evening.
-Lumpini Park also showcases fights to a more touristy audience.
+Lumpinee Stadium also showcases fights to a more touristy audience.

 Address: Rajadamnern Stadium, 1 Rajadamnern Nok Rd